-If you have PlayStation Plus Premium and haven’t experienced the tricky, survival-horror elements of Resident Evil then you need to change that pronto.
+If you have PS Plus Premium and haven’t experienced the tricky, survival-horror elements of Resident Evil games on your PS4 or PS5 then you need to change that pronto.
 Whether you’re Chris Redfield or Jill Valentine, this is a chance to see how far the franchise has come to get to Resident Evil Village.

 Jak and Daxter: The Precursor Legacy – PS2

-We get that Naughty Dog have had their hands full with a tiny series called The Last of Us, but Jak and Daxter needs more love.
+We get that Naughty Dog has had their hands full with a tiny series called The Last of Us, but Jak and Daxter needs more love.

 After the Crash Bandicoot games, the good folks at Naughty Dog moved on to their next creation — Jak and Daxter.
 A simply delightful and charismatic platformer that went on to spawn several sequels.
 We’re still hoping and praying that Jak and Daxter 4 will one day become a reality, but until then, we can at least replay the first Jak and Daxter game on PlayStation Plus, as well as look forward to the shock film.

 Dark Cloud 2 / Dark Chronicle – PS2

 Depending on where you’re from, Dark Cloud 2 / Dark Chronicle may vary in its name, but there’s no questioning how immense its gameplay is wherever you are.

 This game has much stuff to do from sculpting terrain and building towns to plowing your way through monster-filled dungeons in search of research and loot.
 It’s a game that’s aged remarkably well and is a solid addition.

 Team ICO is highly regarded due to critical success with ICO and, in particular, Shadow of the Colossus.